-For most of us in Hawaii, our home is our largest asset.
+For most in Hawaii, our home is our largest asset.
 Yet many of us have no idea how our home is titled or perhaps forgot how it was titled when we purchased it, years ago.
 Not having the proper title on your property could have serious consequences if your spouse or civil partner passes away or either of you are involved in litigation.

 Laws have changed recently, enabling homeowners to combine creditor protection along with enhanced succession planning.
 Prior to that change, people had to choose whether they wanted creditor protection (Tenancy by the Entirety) or efficiency of succession (titled in Trust) when they passed away.